History of Dave Chappelle in Timeline

 Loading Video...

-On November 19, 2021, 'Dave Chappelle: Live in Real Life' received a limited theatrical release.
+On November 19, 2021, 'Dave Chappelle: Live in Real Life' received a limited theatrical release, following its premiere at the Tribeca Film Festival in June 2021.

 Loading Video...

-In December 2021, Dave Chappelle told the Yellow Springs, Ohio, village council that he would cancel his planned business investments if it approved a zoning change to allow a multifamily affordable housing project.
+In December 2021, Dave Chappelle informed the Yellow Springs, Ohio, village council that he would cancel his planned business investments if they approved a zoning change for a multifamily affordable housing project.
+He expressed concerns about the nature of the development.

-On February 7, 2022, Dave Chappelle spoke against the zoning change at the council meeting, calling the council "clowns" and reminding them that his business was worth $65 million a year.
-The council failed to approve the change, deadlocking at 2–2, with one recusal.
+On February 7, 2022, Dave Chappelle spoke against the zoning change at a council meeting, calling the council "clowns" and emphasizing his business's value.
+The council deadlocked, failing to approve the change.

-In April 2022, after controversy and an unannounced visit to the school, the Duke Ellington School of the Arts went forward with renaming their auditorium in Dave Chappelle's honor.
+In April 2022, the Duke Ellington School of the Arts went forward with renaming its auditorium in Dave Chappelle's honor.

-In the early hours of May 4, 2022, Dave Chappelle was tackled onstage at the Hollywood Bowl in Los Angeles during the Netflix Is a Joke Festival.
-The attacker was armed with a replica handgun containing a knife blade.
+In the early hours of May 4, 2022, Dave Chappelle was attacked onstage at the Hollywood Bowl in Los Angeles during the Netflix Is a Joke Festival.
+The attacker was armed with a replica handgun containing a knife blade and was subdued by security.
+This 4-night stint tied him with Monty Python for most headlined shows by a comedian at the venue.

 Loading Video...

-In the summer of 2022, Dave Chappelle announced that he would not give his name to the Duke Ellington School theater, instead, he insisted it should be named the Theater for Artistic Freedom and Expression.
+In the summer of 2022, Dave Chappelle announced that he would not give his name to the Duke Ellington School theater, following the controversy surrounding his Netflix special 'The Closer'.
+He instead insisted it should be named the Theater for Artistic Freedom and Expression.

 February 5, 2023: Fourth Grammy Award for Best Comedy Album